-- 1. Double check the assignment instructions, the grading criteria, and the comments first. - 2.
+- 1. Double check the assignment instructions and the grading criteria. - 2.
+Thoroughly read all the comments in a charitable manner. - 3.
 Make an appointment to discuss your grade.
-Please do not ask me to go over your individual assignment in class. - 3.
+Please do not ask me to go over your individual assignment in class. - 4.
 Come to the appointment prepared.
-After looking over the assignment and comparing what the assignment asked for and what you submitted, you should be able to articulate why you think your answer should have earned more marks. - 4.
+After looking over the comments and the assignment requirements, you should be able to articulate why you think your answer should have earned more marks. - 5.
+Please remember I can only give you grades for the content represented on the assignment.
+You may be able to verbally articulate what you meant to say in the meeting, but if that meaning is not clearly illustrated in the assignment content, I cannot give you grades for it. - 6.
 Language is very important.
 I am happy to listen to your well thought out reasons for adding marks.
 Please do not approach me in a combative, disrespectful manner.
 For example, it is better to approach the discussion from the perspective that grades are earned rather than the view that grades are given.
 This perspective allows us to go through the comments together and to make clear how you earned your grades.
 This process will better enable you to show me how you think you met the requirements, and if you can do so I will have no problem with changing your grade.